fikayo-sanni/ductape-docs/docs/getting-started/quickstart.md

 ### Copy your access key

-Go to **Settings > API Keys** inside your workspace and copy the access key.
-You will need it when initializing the SDK and logging in from the CLI.
+Go to **Tokens → SDK Access Key** inside your workspace and copy the server Access Key.
+The CLI uses its own browser-authenticated local session; website sign-in and SDK keys do not log the CLI in.

 ---